Andrew Goldstein (musician)

 Andrew Goldstein (born March 17, 1986) is an American musician, singer, songwriter, and record producer.
 He was born in Reston, Virginia, and attended James Madison University, graduating in 2008.

 Goldstein began his career by singing in the band The Friday Night Boys on Fueled by Ramen.
-He has written and produced for such acts as Katy Perry, Britney Spears, Linkin Park, Demi Lovato, 5 Seconds of Summer, blackbear, Ne-Yo, Maroon 5, Celine Dion, All Time Low, Illenium, Machine Gun Kelly and Kane Brown.
-He also releases music as a solo artist and is sometimes credited under the name FRND.
+He has worked across genres with a wide array of artists, including Maroon 5, Megan Thee Stallion, Katy Perry, Tate McRae, Addison Rae, Laufey, Linkin Park, Britney Spears, Demi Lovato, 5 Seconds of Summer, Blink-182, Kane Brown, blackbear,Yungblud, Reneé Rapp, LANY, All Time Low, and ILLENIUM.
+He also releases music as a solo artist and is sometimes credited under the name FRND (disemvoweling of "friend").